joaoalexarruda/fishcatch/README.md

 ## Streamlit App (EXTRA)

-There is a simple web app that uses the trained model to make predictions.
+There is a simple web app that uses the trained model to let any user make predictions in a friendly page.
 It's still under development and can be found in the [myapp](./myapp) folder.